vanzasetia/intro-component-with-sign-up-form/README.md

 Then I added a new feature where the user can see the password length easily.

+**Note: The above content is outdated because the password rules do not exist anymore.
+But, I keep the content since the main topic is about user story.**

 ### Password rules are useless

 It turns out that creating rules to create password makes it harder for users to fill the password input.
 Meaning, it makes the form inaccessible.